tamino-martinius/contributions.taminomartinius.de/README.md

 Similarly, methods such as `increment` are treated as if they had been written in the `methods` field, and are automatically made available for the template.

 Finally, computed properties like `exclamationMarks` are simply written as `get` accessors.

+## React like templates with TSX

+Its possible to use react like templates also with VueJs and TypeScript.
+To enable this option we need to add some babel packages as dependencies, a babel config and the webpack and TypeScript config needs to be changed.

+See this [Diff](https://github.com/tamino-martinius/template-webpack-tsx-vue/compare/286d272f890ae13813e9e08f5f27b7759a75032d...2ada699a5197d1c82dc9d47afca6e8aad2c54436) for a detailed look in the changes needed.

+A ready to fork Template is available at [tamino-martinius/template-webpack-tsx-vue](https://github.com/tamino-martinius/template-webpack-tsx-vue).

+This solution currently has some downsides:
+- All HTML-Elements used need to be listed in the `jsx.d.ts` file as done in this example with `div` and `button`.
+- You can not use the VueJs attributes like v-model, everything in the render function need to be done the jsx or react way
+- The types of the data attributes can't be inferred, so its highly recommended to use tsx with the decorator notation.

 ## HtmlWebpackPlugin